Christmastide Two – Confessional Prayer

 And the glory, forever.
 Amen.

-Advent Three – Lectio Divina – Watch!
+Week Four – Lectio Divina – Immanuel

 Step Two – Read it again.
 Meditate and reflect on the passage.
 What is it in your life that needs to hear that word or phrase?
 Sit in silence for a time, attending to the thoughts, images and impressions that begin to come to you.
 Turn that into prayer.